oxidecomputer/hubris/drv/sprot-api/README.md

 RoT's buffers allow, the RoT will discard or zero-fill FIFO data until the end of frame.

-Note that it is common that the message being sent from the SP to the RoT has a length different than the message being sent from the RoT to the SP.
+Note that it is allowed that the message being sent from the SP to the RoT has a length different than the message being sent from the RoT to the SP.
 The validity of any received message is based on message validation and, in the case of the RoT, lack of any flow errors.

 When the RoT has no response for a previously received SP message, it will have queued up a buffer of zero bytes before waiting for start of frame.